Hotwife

 In practice

 Hotwifing is typically expressed through negotiated openness rather than secrecy.
 The couple agrees on rules; the stag may help arrange encounters, be present, or simply hear about them afterward; and the shared experience is used to charge and strengthen the couple's own bond.
-Expression ranges along a spectrum from fantasy and "dirty talk" only, through to active consensual non-monogamy with outside partners (sometimes called "thirds" or "bulls").
+Expression ranges along a spectrum from fantasy and "dirty talk" only, through to active consensual non-monogamy with outside partners (thirds or bulls).
 The specific configuration (degree of involvement, disclosure, and exclusivity) varies widely between couples and is generally settled by explicit agreement.

 Psychology